Jefferson County Courts – A Practical Guide to Court Records and Services

 Arrest and Inmate Information

-The Sheriff’s Office website publishes information about current inmates and may provide details on recent bookings.
-Individuals seeking arrest records should contact the Sheriff’s Office directly.
-Sealed and expunged records are not available to the public under R.C. § 2953.32 and related statutes; only certain authorized agencies may access them.
+The Sheriff's Office website publishes information about current inmates and may include details on recent bookings.
+To request arrest records, contact the Sheriff's Office directly.
+Sealed and expunged records are not available to the public under R.C.
+2953.32 and related statutes — only certain authorized agencies may access them.

 Jefferson County Civil Court Records